-(3) fines, fees and costs in amounts as are deemed to be reasonable as fixed by the interstate commission; and that the offending state is in default.
+(3) fines, fees and costs in amounts as are deemed to be reasonable as fixed by the interstate commission; and

+(4) suspension or termination of membership in the compact, which shall be imposed only after all other reasonable means of securing compliance under the bylaws and rules have been exhausted and the interstate commission has therefore determined that the offending state is in default.
 Immediate notice of suspension shall be given by the interstate commission to the governor, the chief justice or the chief judicial officer of the state, the majority and minority leaders of the defaulting state's legislature and the state council.